Very comfortable, very easy to make chair from a pallet and some paracord.

 For a somewhat laid back chair attach the front and back cords further apart from each other with the back cords low, for more of an upright chair, like mine, put them closer together with the back cords high.

-Note: I used two strands of paracord per corner, which is strong enough to hold me, but you might want to braid more together for some more strength.
+Note: I used two strands of paracord per corner, which is strong enough to hold me, but you might want to braid more together for added strength.

 -Getting into the chair can be a little tricky (kind of like getting into a hammock) but once you do relax and enjoy.